Skip to main content

 The title and the blurb are to keep you focussed as you write your first draft.

-The blurb for ME BEFORE YOU shows the reader LOUISA is the protagonist, as she is mentioned first.
+The blurb for Me Before You shows the reader LOUISA is the protagonist, as she is mentioned first.
 The opening line is “They had nothing in common until love gave them everything to lose…” tells us this is a romance novel.

 ME BEFORE YOU Blurb